Config files allow you to define a BYOC application using .toml files. Under the hood, Nuon will handle keeping your configuration in sync.

 Input Config

 Define inputs for an app using inputs.toml file.
+To configure a sensitive api_key and vpc_id input:

 inputs.toml

-#:schema https://api.nuon.co/v1/general/config-schema?source=inputs
+#:schema https://api.nuon.co/v1/general/config-schema?type=inputs

 [inputs]